UnrealEngineHTML5/Documentation/Platforms/HTML5/GettingStarted/HTML5GettingStarted.md

 | **.htaccess** | Distributed configuration file |
 [/REGION]

-**Files Required for Compressed FilesÂ Deployment** \- The following files are created when a compressed build is crated.
+**Files Required for Compressed Files Deployment** \- The following files are created when a compressed build is crated.

 [REGION:simpletable]
 |File Type|Description|